THC-QA/QA_SFIA_Project/README.md

 + Website updated to full compliance with brief.
 User stories revised to reflect updated understanding of technical complexities.
 Favicon added as joke branding.
 Jenkinsfile added, and installation and pre-installation processing started.
 Problems involving exported environmental variables.

++ Jenkins pipeline updated to include URL testing phase.
+ChilliApp now runs as a service, GUnicorn integration problematic, but can replace debug mode on deployment.
+In contravention of usual working practice, Jenkins server exposed to web traffic in place of a reverse proxy, as ngrok or nginx integration is an issue.

 ### End Point

 ## Risk Assessment